Disability Support Services

-In compliance with Section 504 of the Rehabilitation Act of 1973, PAC is committed to ensuring that all programs, services, and facilities are accessible to and provide equal opportunities for education to all students.
+In compliance with Section 504 of the Rehabilitation Act of 1973, Palo Alto College is committed to ensuring all programs, services, and facilities are accessible to and provide equal opportunities for education to all students.

 The Disability Support Services office coordinates accommodations for students with impairments that substantially limits one or more major life activities (walking, standing, seeing, speaking, hearing, etc.) as defined by the Americans with Disabilities Act (ADA) of 1990.
 Accommodations to students may include, but not limited to: peer volunteer note-taking, extended test time, alternative test-taking location, readers, scribes, ASL interpreter services, adaptive equipment, assistive technology, tape recorders for classroom use, alternate format reading material, and/or in-class accommodations.

 All students may complete a "Request for Services" form in DSS, provide appropriate documentation, and make an appointment for an intake interview.

 Students who believe they qualify for services are welcome to bring documentation signed by a certified professional to DSS and submit an Initial Request for Disability Services form for evaluation.
 It is a student’s responsibility for providing current documentation to DSS in order to be considered for special accommodations.

 No, disability accommodation services follow federal guidelines and are free of charge to eligible students.